 - Have action-based buttons and calls to action

 As you’re creating your templates, writing your emails, and making your schedule, here are some tips to remember:

 The biggest takeaway is: your leads and prospects are bombarded with emails every day, so make sure your email stands apart from the masses.

 What To Say

-When it comes to what to say, it really boils down to neuromarketing.
+When it comes to what to say, the proven methods of neuromarketing can help!

-Neuromarketing takes sales to the next level by understanding the core basics of your leads and prospects and speaking to those needs.
+Neuromarketing takes sales to the next level by understanding the core basics of your leads and prospects and speaking to their needs.
 It’s not selling to sell; it’s understanding, then selling.

 You know your clients.
 You know your leads and prospects.
 Look intuitively at who they are and what they need, then tailor your messaging accordingly.